yansnow78/bga_scrollmap/README.md

 # bga_scrollmap
-Impproved version of scrollmap used in multiple bga game
+Improved version of scrollmap used in multiple bga game